 I looked at her back and everything was just the two of us for a moment.
 I nodded that I knew that she did, but couldn’t think what words to say.

 The man in the blue uniform closed the door and turned the big handle thing so it made a clunk noise.
 The shiny floor underneath me wobbled and we all suddenly went backward.
 I almost fell down, but dad grabbed my arm to hold me up.
 I looked out the little window in the door and saw lights go by outside.
 We must be moving.
-All the grownups standing so closely around me, so I could just see the middle parts of their bodies, my mom and dad and the guy in blue, all seemed so much taller than I was.
+All the grownups were standing close around me, so I could just see the middle parts of their bodies, mom and dad and the guy in blue, all seemed so much taller than I was.
 I wanted to be as tall as they were.